 Pipeclay Pumphouse is a fine dining restaurant at Robert Stein Vineyard & Winery where the menu is informed by the produce grown on the farm or sourced from local suppliers.
 The menu at Burnbrae Wines echoes the earthy palette of the landscape.
 Give thanks for the simple pleasure of pizza here on Sundays, accompanied by live music.

-Sisters Rock Restaurant is located on one of the region’s highest vineyards, Borrodell, with expansive views of the countryside.
+Sisters Rock Restaurant is located on one of the Orange region’s highest vineyards, Borrodell, with expansive views of the countryside.
 Borrodell produces wine, cherries, plums, apples and truffles, which are incorporated into the restaurant menu.
-Enjoy lunch at the Pantry at Ross Hill Wines on Saturdays, or try a wine tasting and food pairing experience at the family-run cellar door.
+Enjoy lunch at the on Saturdays, or try a wine tasting and food pairing experience at the family-run cellar door.

-You can indulge in wood-fired pizza at Four Winds Vineyard and Cellar Door, or a French-inspired lunch at Tallagandra Hill.
-Pankhurst Wines offer a cheese platter to accompany their wines and at Pillagio Estate you’ll find paddock to plate dining at The Pavilion and flame-grilled meats at Market Grill.
+Indulge in wood-fired pizza with imaginative toppings such as potato and gorgonzola at Four Winds Vineyard and Cellar Door, or a French-farmhouse-inspired lunch at Tallagandra Hill.
+The folks at Pankhurst Wines offer a cheese platter to accompany their wines, while Pillagio Estate is all about paddock-to-plate dining at The Pavilion and flame-grilled meats at Market Grill.

-Try farm-fresh seasonal dishes, created using native ingredients at Silos Restaurant, part of Silos Winery in Berry.
-At Cupitt's Estate, the menu focuses on produce grown in the on-site kitchen garden or made in the fromagerie and paired with the estate's own wine and beer.
+Try farm-fresh seasonal dishes created using native ingredients such as warrigal greens and lilly-pilly at Silos Restaurant, part of Silos Winery in Berry.
+Cupitt's Estate between Ulladulla and Milton is worth a detour for lunch at the restaurant, which uses seasonal produce grown in the kitchen garden or produced onsite at the fromagerie, microbrewery and winery.